 - However, if you need to take courses during summer to make up hours, you have to pay the tuition and fees.

-- At the end of the first year, your cumulative GPA must be at least 2.75.
+- At the end of the first year, your overall GPA must be at least 2.75.

-- For following years, your cumulative GPA must be no less than 3.0.
+- For following years, your overall GPA must be no less than 3.0.

 - For questions regarding the Promise Scholarships, please contact Brian Hoover at 293-4126.